20488 - THEATRE FESTIVALS AND LIVE PERFORMANCES

-- Individual assignment (10% of the final grade), consisting of a short paper aimed to assess students’ ability to develop a personal research on relevant topics concerning the sector and compliant with their professional interests.
+- Group assignment (30% of the final grade), consisting of a short paper aimed to assess students’ ability to develop a personal research on relevant topics concerning the sector and compliant with their professional interests.

-- Written exam (60% of the final grade), consisting of open-ended questions aimed to assess students' understanding of the contents.
-Students can take a partial written exam and complete the written exam at the end of the course.
-In this case the weight is: 30% for the mid-term exam and 30% for the end of term exam.
-Alternatively, students can take a final written exam that accounts for 60% of the final grade.
+- Written exam (70% of the final grade), consisting of open-ended questions aimed to assess students' understanding of the contents.
+Mid-term written exam will be referred to the first part of the cours (performing arts management); the final written exam, at the end of the course will be referred to the curatorship part.
+The weight is: 30% for the mid-term exam and 40% for the end of term exam.
+Alternatively, students can take a final written exam that accounts for 70% of the final grade.

-- In-class participation (10% of the final grade) aimed to test the students’ ability to interact in a constructive way and to think critically.
+- In-class participation to test the students’ ability to interact in a constructive way and to think critically.